pmbot-io/pmbot-docs/src/data/docs/10-core/05-organization.md

 ### Limit who can sign up into your workspace

 When you want to limit who can sign up to your workspace, you can define a list of comma-separated domains.
-When a user tries to sign up in your workspace, we match their email against the list of domains you defined.
-If the email doesn't match, we deny the registration.
+When a user tries to sign up in your workspace, we match their email address against the list of domains you defined.
+If the email address doesn't match, we deny the registration.

 ![](../../../images/organization-settings/email-domains.png)